Javran/haskell-style-guide/README.md

 ### Top-Level Definitions

+* Exported functions are encouraged to have a top level comment

+* a type signature should be provided and a partial type signature is fine as long as an explanation is available in the comment.

-Comment *every* top level function (not only exported functions), and provide a type signature; use Haddock syntax in the comments.
+* Use Haddock syntax in the comments.

-Comment every data type, whether or not it is exported.
+It is encouraged to comment every data type, but it's not required if the field name can speak for itself.

 Function example:

 ```haskell
 -- | Send a message on a socket.
 The socket must be in a connected